As a real estate professional today, you have many options to use social media platforms to generate leads and acquire potential customers.

 But you can get lost pretty fast in this vast amount of existing platforms and spend a lot of time and money if you don’t know which one to focus on.

-So, which social media platform is best for real estate?
+So, what social media platform is best for realtors?

-In the context of effectiveness, taking into consideration organic reach decline, costs per acquisition, and audience age groups the best social media platforms are YouTube and LinkedIn.
+In the context of effectiveness, taking into consideration organic reach decline, costs per acquisition, and audience age groups the best social media platforms for realtors are YouTube and LinkedIn.

 Based only on audience age groups and costs per acquisition again YouTube, but also Facebook would be the winners.